Hôtel d'Europe: Famous guests from the past

 The first important guest to stay at the Hôtel d’Europe was General Bonaparte, on the way back to Paris from his campaign in Egypt in 1799.

-The next great man, in about 1820 was the Duke of Gloucester and Edingurgh and, then, from November 1822 to February 1823, Marguerite Power, the Countess of Blessington.
+The next great man, in about 1820 was the Duke of Gloucester and Edinburgh and, then, from November 1822 to February 1823, Marguerite Power, the Countess of Blessington.

 In September 25 1839, Victor Hugo stayed at the Hôtel d’Europe with his mistress Juliette Drouet.
 The famous couple arrived from Lyon by boat and left two days later for Arles.
 And they stayed here again, a few days later, on their way home.

-In 1843, Cardinal Pecci, the future pope Leon XIII, stayed here, and, in 1850, the first Archbishop of Westminster, Nicholas Wiseman.
+In 1843, Cardinal Pecci, the future pope Leo XIII, stayed here, and, in 1850, the first Archbishop of Westminster, Nicholas Wiseman.

-In 1858, the economist John Stuart Mill and his wife Harriet Taylor Mill took up residence in the Hôtel d’Europe where she was to die on November 4th in that year.
+In 1858, the economist John Stuart Mill and his wife Harriet Taylor Mill took up residence in the Hôtel d’Europe, where she was to die on November 4 in that year.

 From November 1893 to February 1894, the composer Jules Massenet rented seven rooms in order to work on the musical score for La Navarraise.
 During his stay he met the Provençal poet Felix Gras.

 In the 20th century, the Hôtel d’Europe welcomed the Count of Paris, Prince Rainier de Monaco, King Leopold III of Belgium, the King of Nepal Birenda Bir Bikram Dev Shah, the Aga Khan, Prince Ali Khan, Prince Umberto I of Italy and Archduke Otto von Habsburg.

 Other famous guests included Jean-Louis Vaudoyer, Vincent Auriol, the writers Blasco Ibanez, Jean Cocteau, Arthur Conan Doyle, Ernest Hemingway, Eugène Ionesco, Somerset Maugham, Jules Romains, the painters Bernard Buffet, Salvador Dalí, Kees van Dongen, Pablo Picasso, the actors and directors Bourvil, Charlie Chaplin, Gary Cooper, Douglas Fairbanks Jr., Fernandel, Victor Francen, Louis de Funès, Walt Disney, René Clair, Elvire Popesco, Orson Welles, the singers Georges Brassens, Edith Piaf and Tino Rossi, and many others, such as Christian Dior and Eleanor Roosevelt.